kemalk89/keycloak-configurator/README.md

 > You can also run only ```npx keycloak-configurator``` without the config parameter.
 Than it will take the config.json depicted above as default.

-> To use the defaults but specify only the baseUrl run ```npx keycloak-configurator connectionConfig:baseUrl http://localhost:8084/```
+> To use the defaults but specify only the baseUrl run ```npx keycloak-configurator --connectionConfig:baseUrl http://localhost:8084/```

 # FAQ
 ## Keycloak has already an export feature.
 Why do I need this tool?